Alimov-8/django-blog-app/README.md

     - Adding pagination to list views
     - Using Django's class-based views

-    #Enhancing Your Blog with Advanced Features
+    #Enhancing Your Blog with Advanced Features  (Done)✅
     - Sending emails with Django
     - Creating forms and handling them in views
     - Creating forms from models